jferard/MoreBasicFunctions/README.md

 # Goal
 LibreOffice Basic is pretty limited, and calling Calc functions is cumbersome.
 Hence the idea of this add-on.

+# Installation
+The preparation step requires the LibreOffice SDK and the procyon decompiler.
+On Ubuntu

+    $ sudo apt-get install libreoffice-dev
+    $ sudo apt-get install procyon-decompiler

+Now run:

+    $ python3 mbfs.py

+If something goes wrong, you should check the configuration: https://api.libreoffice.org/docs/install.html.

 # Usage
 At this time, this is only a proof of concept.
 You can install the add-on with the extension manager.
 Then try in the LibreOffice macro console: